Lares Trek Tours & Trips

 - Lares Trek to Machu Picchu 4D/3N

-- Lares Trek to Machu Picchu
+- Ultimate Lares Trek 4 Days to Machu Picchu

 Lares Trek to Machu Picchu 4 Days 3 nights

-Wei, traveled in June
+Jessica, traveled in March

 The Lares Trek leads you through authentic Andean life, with stops at thermal springs and traditional communities.
 The path winds through varying elevations from 2,700m to 4,750m, featuring comfortable camping and gourmet meals.
 Professional guides lead the way, maintaining exceptional satisfaction ratings of 4.9/5.

-Trevor, traveled in May
+Morgan, traveled in February

 Lares Trek and Short Inca Trail to Machu Picchu 5 days 4 nights